strickyak/cayley_dickson/talk.md

 # Multiplying by Dissociate-Then-Fix

-Here's a Twist Table for multiplying trigintaduonion bases:
+Below is a Twist Table for multiplying trigintaduonion bases: it's gray if the product is negative.

-LINK

-Here's another Twist Table, for fixing "Dissociations":
+Below that is another Twist Table, for fixing "Dissociations": it's gray if the dissociation is the negative of the product.

-LINK
+The second Twist Table looks simpler than the first, so we prefer to use it instead.

 Dissociating is my name for removing parentheses.
 Remember that multiplication is not associative, so this can change the result,